life-itself/tao/scqh/README.md

 Rufus Pollock, Sylvie Barbier, Liam Kavanagh, Ninon Godefroy

-> Where there is no vision, the people perish.
-(Proverbs 29)

 ## 2018-02-05

 In The Loss of Happiness in Market Democracies, political scientist Robert Lane writes: